 - - the coffin being lowered into the ground

-- - watching Noah suffer over two years as his demons stole away his heart, soul, and life force—his terror at near-death anxiety attacks, his agitation during a psychotic break, his months of affectless numbness
+his demons stole away his heart, soul, and life force—his terror at near-death

 Inside the Temple, I was struck by the hush of hundreds of people silently filing through an enormous collective shrine.
 The walls inside and out were plastered with large pictures of the dead, their clothing, shoes, jewelry, and prized objects, along with their stories.
 There were way too many photos of young people and I couldn’t help thinking: suicide and overdose.
 I was touched by how many Temple visitors stopped to read the stories and immerse themselves in others’ grief or to hold someone who was crying.
 With all the cool-headed “leave it behind” messaging, I hadn’t expected to feel such a communal outpouring of sorrow.
 I regretted that I hadn’t thought to bring bigger pictures and reminders of Noah’s life to add to the mix.